 • Enhanced collaboration across departments

 Remote management and monitoring (RMM) software is the core of a MSP’s work.
-RMM enables IT service providers to maintain their clients’ IT infrastructure and systems in a remote delivery model, meaning an MSP can monitor client endpoints, systems and networks wherever they are.
+RMM enables IT service providers to maintain their clients’ IT infrastructure and systems in a remote delivery model, meaning an MSP can monitor client endpoints, systems, and networks wherever they are.
 Typically, this is done by installing an agent on these devices and systems that provides status information back to the MSP.
 It is viewed as one of the most important tools in ITSM.

 RMM software is core to an MSP business because it helps service providers keep labor costs low but operate efficiently.
 RMM software also help the IT service provider manage everything they need to in one place.

 RMM software monitors the health of systems by gathering data from remote endpoints and networks and then performing IT management tasks.
 The key is that RMM systems enable MSPs and IT professionals to receive alerts for potential issues in real time so they can address them before they become problems.